akhil-kc/ballinger-multiplayer/README.txt

-Original Author: Jonathan Gonzalez Cortes
+Authors: Akhil Kumar Chandu and Arpita Kushwaha
-New Authors: Akhil Kumar and Arpita Kushwaha
+Email: akuma061@uottawa.ca / akush037@uottawa.ca

-This is a demo for a single player skill game.
+This is a demo for a multiplayer skill game called "Dino run", based on the single player game by Jonathan Gonzalez Cortes named "Ballenger".

 Goals:
 - Collect the 5 keys one by one.